 And the Mirror is great for people who want an at-home gym solution without it looking like they live in a gym.
 It has, by far, the sleekest design of the three products reviewed here.
 Since it doesn’t come with any actual fitness equipment, Mirror is also the best choice for people who are looking for fun cardio and yoga programs, as opposed to rigorous strength training regimens.
 Or for those who do like strength training but already have equipment at home, going with the Mirror saves you from having to buy more equipment than you need.
 You’d be surprised by the quality of workouts you can get with just some light weights, resistance bands, and a great Mirror trainer.

 And let’s not pretend as if price doesn’t come into play.
-Starting at $1,845 and regularly offering around $350 off (currently, they’re offering $400 off with code FATHERSDAY21), it’s by far the most affordable.
+Starting at $1,845 and regularly offering around $350 off, it’s by far the most affordable.
 If you’re someone who doesn’t plan on needing a bunch of additional weights, or would prefer to buy the essentials on OfferUp or Craigslist, the Mirror is a fantastic solution.
 After all, there’s a reason they’re the market leader.

 At the end of the day, Tempo, Tonal, and the Mirror all offer nice 30 day warranties, so don’t be afraid to take a break from the research, pull the trigger on a product, and try it out.
 Whichever one you choose, you probably won’t be disappointed.
 Seriously.